-The programs of study leading to the completion of MAR, BABA, BSCS, and PMS (Certificate in Pattern Making and Sewing) are designated to be completed in 3 years for MAR, 4 years for BA and BS, and 1 year for PMS of full-time study respectively.
-The maximum period granted for the student to complete the program is 4.5 years.
+The program of study leading to the completion of MAR is designated to be completed in 3 years of full-time study respectively.
+The maximum period granted for the student to complete their MAR is 4.5 years.

 The administration strongly urges the international students at matriculation to maintain their full-time "active" status, according to SEVIS laws and regulations.
 Although the permission from DSO and the SEVIS Officer may and must be granted (following SEVIS laws and guidelines) to international students who are under such circumstances as ill-health, academic problems, students should not expect to pursue any substantial portion of the curriculum by part-time study.